DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/integrated-summary.md

 # IntegratedSummary Plugin Reference

-A plugin that performs built-in data summary calculation.
+A plugin that performs a built-in data summary calculation.

 ## Importing